 What are the risks of too much debt?

-The CBO describes that too much debt has two main consequences:
+The CBO describes that high and rising debt has several adverse consequences:

-1. High debt levels decrease economic output over time.
-As debt levels increase, the government is forced to spend more of its budget on interest costs.
+➨ High debt levels decrease economic output over time.
+As debt levels increase, the government is forced to spend more of its budget on interest costs which crowds out discretionary spending that contributes to productivity and future growth.

 Does the debt need to be paid off?